Building with the right tools

 It’s widely said that 90% of startup businesses fail.
 For those that survive, 70% will fold before reaching their tenth year.
 The enduring challenges in sustaining a business over time are great and many.

 As Christian entrepreneurs, we also want our ventures to have redemptive impact, bringing about restorative change.
-Not to mention, entrepreneurship is a fundamentally difficult endeavor to begin with.

 The marketplace has responded to entrepreneurial challenges with frameworks, methodologies, tools, etc. Many are useful, but are they built to consider redemptive outcomes?